Service tokens

 Using Service tokens it's possible to authenticate to SUSE Observability without having configured a user account.
 This is useful for situations where you want to use SUSE Observability from headless services like a CI server.
 In such a scenario you typically don't want to provision a user account in your identity provider.

-It's also possible to set up a bootstrap service token when installing SUSE Observability.
+It's also possible to when installing SUSE Observability.

 To create a service token for an installed instance of SUSE Observability, you can use the new sts